| Safe Haskell | None |

 (//) :: (Applicable ki codes (Holes2 ki codes), EqHO ki, ShowHO ki, HasDatatypeInfo ki fam codes) => Patch ki codes ix -> Patch ki codes ix -> PatchC ki codes ix Source #

-so that it could be applied to an element in the
+of p so that it could be applied to an element in the

-image of q
+image of q.

 reconcile :: forall ki codes fam at.
 (Applicable ki codes (Holes2 ki codes), EqHO ki, ShowHO ki, HasDatatypeInfo ki fam codes) => RawPatch ki codes at -> RawPatch ki codes at -> Holes ki codes (Sum (Conflict ki codes) (CChange ki codes)) at Source #

-function will try to reconcile disagreeing
+The reconcile function will try to reconcile disagreeing

 patches.

-Precondition: before calling reconcile p q
+Precondition: before calling reconcile p q, make sure

-and q
+p and q are different.

 data ProcessOutcome ki codes Source #

-ReturnNominator | |
+| ReturnNominator | |

-InstDenominator (Subst ki codes (Holes2 ki codes)) | |
+| InstDenominator (Subst ki codes (Holes2 ki codes)) | |

-CantReconcile String |
+| CantReconcile String |

 rawCpy :: Map Int Int -> Holes2 ki codes at -> Bool Source #